OpenPixel/blocky/docs/usage.rst

 Usage
 =====

-There are two ways to use flask_blocky.
+There are two ways to use blocky.
 Either call our rendering method directly, or to make use of a Class based view for added customization.

 Direct Method
 -------------

 Here is an example using our direct method ::

-    from flask_blocky import render_template
+    from blocky import render_template

     @app.route('/')
     def home():